 There are various ways in which you can benefit from using CBD.
 Studies have shown that CBD interacts with adenosine and serotonin receptors in the human body to promote reduced stress and enhance your mood.

 For this reason, researchers believe CBD may be used to promote restfulness.
 It also possesses immense benefits for mood disorders originating from stress.

 The relationship between stress and sleep is fascinating.
 It is known that stress more often than not affects sleep quality by prolonging overall sleep latency (the time it takes to fall asleep) and fragmenting sleep.

 When this happens, the body typically triggers a stress response system that increases the concentration of the stress hormone cortisol, which further disrupts sleep.

-CBD has a calming effect on the central nervous system.
+CBD is believed to have a calming effect on the central nervous system.
 This effect is linked to better sleep scores in persons with anxiety.
-So, by helping you sleep better, CBD essentially reverses the cycle that leads to cortisol building up in your system, thus alleviating anxiety.
+So, by promoting better sleep, CBD essentially reverses the cycle that leads to cortisol building up in your system, thus helping reduce anxiety-related symptoms.

 Is CBD good for teenage anxiety?

 At the primary level, it pushes us to become better versions of ourselves.
 However, when it becomes extreme and interferes with a person's normal functioning, it becomes a disorder that needs proper medical attention.